 1. Completeness of Credentials: Faculty will only review complete applications submitted before the December 5 deadline.
 The review process begins shortly after this date, and interviews with a group of selected applicants will take place on campus in February.
 Applicants will be notified if they qualify for an interview.
 In-person interviews are strongly preferred; however, phone/Skype interviews can be arranged if necessary.

-3. Undergraduate Preparation: Students are expected to have had courses in statistics, experimental psychology, and other areas of psychology to permit advanced study in this field.
+3. Undergraduate Preparation.
+Students are expected to have had courses in statistics, psychological research methods, and other areas of psychology to permit advanced study in this field.
 The minimum requirement for admission is 32 quarter hours (24 semester hours) in psychology.
-Although not required, history & systems, social and community psychology, computer, and math courses are viewed positively.
+Although not required, history & systems, social and community psychology, and math courses are viewed positively.
 In addition, applied and research experience will be an important consideration in the selection process.
 Download and fill out the

 5. Personal Statement: No specific prompt is provided in order to allow applicants the freedom to express themselves as they deem appropriate.
 Applicants are encouraged to highlight their research interests and name faculty with whom they would like to work.
 A guideline of two to three pages is advised.

 6. Match to the Program: As the DePaul Community program is highly specialized, the match of a student's career goals and experiences to the program objectives is also a significant consideration in the admission evaluation process.